aleksandrajh/aleksandrajh/README.md

         tools: ["Git", "GitHub", "Heroku", "VSCode"]
     },
     learning: ["Django"],
-    currentFocus: "Portfolio project 4 as part of Diploma in Full Stack Developement with Code Institute",
+    currentFocus: "Portfolio Project 4 as part of Diploma in Full Stack Developement with Code Institute",
     status: ["Open to work"]
 };